Center for Environmental Health Directory

 518 402-7550

 The Bureau regulates the public health aspects of ionizing radiation and is the lead state program for responding to radiological emergencies.
-Work includes:

-• addressing public question/concerns on radiation, including electromagnetic radiation;
+• Concerns about radiation, including electromagnetic radiation

-• responding to radiation emergencies or incidents.
+• Respond to radiation emergencies or incidents

 • Radioactive Materials, Dan Sampson, CHP